 - Remove from heat, and stir in butter, chocolate chips, and vanilla.

 - Stir until chocolate chips have melted.
-Serve warm, or chill in refrigerator until serving.
+Serve warm, or chill in the refrigerator until serving.